onenewcode/axum-gate/README.md

 ## Planned features

-- Simple Bearer auth layer with support for rotating key set or using a custom function (for node to node authentication, see [DynamicPermissionService](crate::services::DynamicPermissionService))
+- Simple to use Bearer auth layer with support for rotating key set or using a custom function (for node to node authentication, see [DynamicPermissionService](crate::services::DynamicPermissionService))